Debbieliang9/torchMojiBot/README.md

 4. Set up the API gateway that routes traffic to the Lambda function and exposes a REST endpoint to Slack.
 Instruction [here](https://github.com/cw75/torchMojiBot/tree/master/api-gateway).
 5. Finish setting up the Slackbot by completing step 6 [here](https://github.com/cw75/torchMojiBot/tree/master/slack).

-After completing all the steps above, send a direct message "this is great!" to your bot in the Slack workspace.
+After completing all the steps above, send a direct message "this is great!" to your bot (not to yourself!) in the Slack workspace.
 You should see the following.

 ![Slack](https://github.com/cw75/torchMojiBot/blob/master/images/slack.png)